Our Guide to Buying a New Construction Condo Project in Hawaii in 2023

 Popular Condo Guide | New Condos Coming in 2023

-In 2023, the amount of inventory coming on the market in the new construction condo market could be the best we've seen in the last decade.
-From entry level affordable housing projects to ultra-luxury front-row projects, there are options to explore for everyone.
-Going out and taking a look at each projects sales gallery and/or model unit is something every buyer should do if they happen to be on island.
-Many buyers do purchase "sightunseen" but I would recommend a facetime or zoom tour of the space prior to signing anything.
+In 2023, the amount of new construction inventory coming on the market could be the best we've seen in the last decade.
+From entry-level affordable housing projects to ultra-luxury front-row projects, there are options to explore for everyone.
+Going out and taking a look at each project's sales gallery and/or model unit is something every buyer should do if they happen to be on the island.
+Many buyers do purchase "sight-unseen," but I would recommend a Facetime or zoom tour of the space prior to signing anything.
 Buying a condo from a developer is a lot like buying a car from a dealership.
-The sales people are going to do AND SAY why their product is better than any other product on the market.
-Fortunately for you, Developers will pay your real estate agent if you purchase, so working with a realtor is FREE so choose one that is knowledgable and experienced in this space that will help provide clarity and honest opinions about each project/developer.
+The salespeople are trained to tell you why their product is better than any other product on the market.
+Fortunately for you, Developers will pay your real estate agent if you purchase, so working with a realtor is FREE.
+Choose one that is knowledgeable and experienced in this space that will help provide clarity and honest opinions about each project/developer.
+Most project sales team members only sell their own projects so they typically don't have a good grasp on the overall real estate market in the neighborhood.

 2. Signing of the Contract (5% deposit is due)

-After choosing the right condo project and deciding which unit is the right fit for you, it's time to sign the contract and put down your first deposit of 5% of the purchase price.
-Depending on the project and developer, you may have hours or days to review the contract. which can be 50 pages long, before you need to sign.
+After choosing the right condo project and deciding which unit is the right fit for you, it's time to sign the contract and put down your first deposit.
+Depending on the project and developer, you may have hours or days to review the contract which can be 50+ pages long.
 For some of Howard Hughes' really in-demand projects, you're expected to sign the contract minutes after you select a unit.
-So when do you get to reivew the contract if you're expected to sign it on the spot?
-In the State of Hawaii, every buyer purchasing new construction is granted a 30 day rescission period to cancel for any reason at all.
-It is during these 30 days that you review the contract along with all the other docusments which could include the developer's public report, general condo documents, etc. Every developer will give you a set of "condo docs" at the signing of the contract, these documents outline everything you need to know about your purchase and so much more.
-It's definitely more data than you need to know.
+So when do you get to review the contract if you're expected to sign it on the spot?
+In the State of Hawaii, every buyer purchasing new construction is granted a 30-day rescission period to cancel for any reason at all.
+It is during these 30 days that you review the contract along with all the other documents, which could include the developer's public report, general condo documents, etc. Every developer will give you a set of "condo docs" at the signing of the contract.
+These documents outline everything you need to know about your purchase and so much more.

 3. Moving Forward on your Purchase (5% deposit is due)

-After taking your 30 days to review all of the docs assoicated with your purchase including the contract, condo docs, etc. and you're very happy with everything and want to move forward, you put in your second deposit of 5%.
-After this deposit is made and your 30 days are up you no longer have any rights to cancel your contract.
-At this time you're saying to the developer, I'm committed to closing this deal.
+After taking your 30 days to review all of the docs associated with your purchase, including the contract, condo docs, etc. and you're happy with everything and want to move forward, you put in your second deposit of 5%.
+After this deposit is made and your 30 days are up, you no longer have any rights to cancel your contract.
+At this time, you're saying to the developer, I'm committed to closing this deal.
 This is the scariest time for buyers as they're committing to closing this deal even though closing may still be years away.
 For new construction projects, the typical deposit required by the developer is 20%.
-The final 10% deposit won't be due for at least 90 days after your 30 day rescission period is over or 120 days after signing the contract.
+The final 10% deposit won't be due for at least 90 days after your 30-day rescission period is over or 120 days after signing the contract.
+The timing of the final 10% deposit will depend on which project you purchase.

 4. Financing your New Purchase

-Finacing your new condo will involve working with a project lender.
-Your project lender will be one of a handful of pre-selected lenders who understand the project and can provide a pre-qualifcation based on the guidelines that the developer is requesting.
-What the developer will need from the buyer at this time is a pre-qualifcation letter to show that you can afford to purchase this unit with your current income.
-This is something you should definitely do during your 30 day recsission period if you're not quite sure you'll be able to qualify.
+Financing your new condo will involve working with a project lender.
+Your project lender will be one of a handful of pre-selected lenders who understand the project and can provide a pre-qualification based on the guidelines that the developer is requesting.
+What the developer will need from the buyer at this time is a pre-qualification letter to show that you can afford to purchase this unit with your current income.
+This is something you should definitely do during your 30-day rescission period if you're not quite sure you'll be able to qualify.
 Once you provide this pre-qualification letter to the developer, there is nothing to do until six months prior to closing.

-One year from closing you'll start seeing marketing materials from local banks.
+One year prior to closing you'll start to see rate lock options from local banks.
 These banks will be offering you teaser rates to commit to working with them when it comes time for closing.
-You do not need to commit to these lenders yet but if you feel the rates being offered are too good to pass up, then by all means you should jump on board.
-These banks will typically request a deposit to start your file and lock in your rate, this is so that they don't do a whole bunch of work for you and only for you to jump ship and work with someone else last minute.
-At roughly 6 months prior to closing, the developer will start requesting documents from the lender you want to work with.
-This includes, an updated pre-approval (or proof of funds if paying cash), conditional loan approval (as get closer to closing), final loan approval (2 months prior to closing) and then balance of funds in escrow (30 - 45 days prior to closing) Yes, all of your funds will be needed in escrow well before your actual closing date.
-If you do not comply with this schedule you could be in breach of your contract and forfeit your deposits (this rarely happens).
+You do not need to commit to these lenders yet, but if you feel the rates being offered are too good to pass up, then by all means you should jump on board.
+These banks will typically request a deposit to start your file and lock in your rate.
+This is because each bank can only lend so much on each project.
+The bank is setting money aside for your purchase so they take a deposit to hold that spot.
+At roughly six months prior to closing, the developer will start requesting documents from the lender you want to work with.
+This includes an updated pre-approval (or proof of funds if paying cash), conditional loan approval (as we get closer to closing), final loan approval (2 months prior to closing) and then balance of funds in escrow (30 - 45 days prior to closing) Yes, all of your funds will be needed in escrow well before your actual closing date.
+If you do not comply with this schedule, you could be in breach of your contract and forfeit your deposits (this rarely happens).
+Having your lender send this money to escrow is not typical which is why it's always easier working with project lenders as they are familiar with the process.
+In all of my years of closing these projects, the local banks always offer the most competitive rates.
+I have clients who start the process with a mainland bank because they've been banking with them their whole life, only to switch to a local bank late in the game because their lender can't commit to the closing timeline and protocols.

 Need a lender?
 We got you covered.
 We work with some of the best lenders in the industry that are on almost every developer's approved lender list.